FAQ

 Do you teach online or in person?

-I teach online lessons only.
-I had planned to return to in-person teaching, but the online format has turned out to be incredibly effective.
-Even my youngest students (ages 4–5) tend to learn more material per lesson, and their retention has improved significantly.
+I originally planned to return to in-person teaching, but the online format has proven to be incredibly effective.
+Even my youngest students often learn more material per lesson, and their retention and consistency tend to improve over time.

 What online platforms do you use?

-I use FaceTime, Google Meet, and Facebook Messenger — whatever works best for your setup.
+I use FaceTime, Google Meet, or Facebook Messenger, depending on what works best for your setup.

 How does your billing work?

-Lesson payments for the month are collected by the first lesson of each month, which reserves your weekly lesson time.
+Lesson payments for the month are collected by the first lesson of each month.
+This reserves your weekly lesson time.

-If you need to cancel a lesson, a make-up credit is added to your account and you can schedule it when you’re ready.
-If I ever need to cancel, I fully refund that day’s lesson fee.
+If you need to cancel a lesson, I add a make-up credit to your account so you can reschedule when you’re ready.
+If I ever need to cancel, I fully refund that lesson.

 Do you teach voice lessons?